 "Little Edo": Kawagoe

-The Kawagoe suburban town has been nicknamed "Little Edo" (Edo is the old name for Tokyo) due to the presence of old merchant houses dating from the 19th century.
-Ichiban-gai street, Kita-in Temple and its stone statues and Tour Toki no Kane (bell time) will plunge you into the atmosphere of the Edo era.
-Read more about Kawagoe .
+The Kawagoe suburban town has been nicknamed "Little Edo" (Edo being the old name for Tokyo) due to the presence of old merchant houses dating from the 19th century.
+Ichiban-gai street, Kita-in Temple and its stone statues and Toki no Kane tower will plunge you into the atmosphere of the Edo era.

 The home of the Rinzai Buddhism: Kita-Kamakura

 Kita-Kamakura is just as charming and historic as Kamakura, but with a more peaceful atmosphere and an accentuated feeling of distance from the city.
 In front of Kita-Kamakura Station, you can see Engaku-ji Temple, the largest zen temple in Kamakura.
-Further down the road, you will find the Kencho-ji Temple, the oldest Zen temple in Japan.
-Do not miss the Museum of Ancient Pottery in its old wooden building.
+Further down the road, you'll find Kencho-ji Temple, the oldest Zen temple in Japan.
+Don't miss the Museum of Ancient Pottery in its old wooden building.
 And finally, passing in front of Jochi-ji temple, a small hiking trail takes you towards Kamakura.

 For outdoor activities: Tanzawa